 Open Social backups

 At Open Social we want to make sure your data is safe, so we’ve included a backup feature.
 This means that we will make a complete snapshot of your website, files, data and configuration every day.
-These snapshots are stored at the same location as your website so we can restore your website within minutes with just a click of a button.
+These snapshots are stored at the same location as your website, which means we can restore your website within minutes with just a click of a button.

-Next to that there are automated processes that create copies of your website and store them, encrypted, in a different location.
-If, for some reason, the snapshots cannot be restored or you need to restore just a part of your website the data will be available.
+Next, there are automated processes that create copies of your website and store them, encrypted, in a different location.
+If for some reason, the snapshots cannot be restored or if you need to restore just a part of your website then the necessary data will be available.

-With this blogpost we’ve hoped to make it clear to you why, in this age of ransomware attacks and increased usage of data at all levels, it’s vital that your community data is safe and secure and that we’ve reassured you that Open Social has put everything in place to make sure you are able to reinstate your community at the push of a button.
+We’ve hope that this post helped explain why, in this age of ransomware attacks and increased usage of data at all levels, it’s vital that your community data is safe and secure.
+We hope that we’ve reassured you that Open Social has put everything in place to make sure you are able to reinstate your community at the push of a button.
 Want to learn more about these and other features?
 Contact our Customer Success Consultant Evelien.